IBED2023/IBED2023.github.io/IBED Datasets.md

 ## Data availability

-More information are available from the founder (ibed.lbnl@gmail.com) on reasonable request.
+More information are available from the founder (maminda@lbl.gov) on reasonable request.

+​